magomimmo/modern-cljs/doc/tutorial-20.md

 #### Ligh the fire

-Let's see if `enfocus` is still compiling the code as exptected.
+Let's see if `Enfocus` is still compiling the code as exptected.

 ```bash
 lein do clean, cljsbuild clean, cljx once, cljsbuild once